AnonymousHacker1279/ImmersiveWeapons/README.md

 ## A vanilla+ weapons mod for Minecraft 1.16.5/1.16.4/1.15.2

+**This README is outdated.
+Please switch to the master branch for an updated version.**

 Immersive Weapons is a vanilla+ weapons add-on aiming to spice up your combat skills.

 Traverse the world, scavenging in destroyed factories or climbing to the pits of hell to collect new and powerful